matthi1993/Warble/README.md

 ![App Icon](app-icon.png)

+#This is a work in progress.
+The App was build using AI.#

 Warble is photo viewer with small editing and presentation features built for mac.
 Built with Vite, TypeScript, and Tauri.

 ## Getting Started